servo/pathfinder/README.md

 [this `wiki.mozilla.org` page](https://wiki.mozilla.org/Matrix).

 The entire Pathfinder community, including the chat room and GitHub project, is expected to abide by the same Code of Conduct that the Rust project itself follows.
+(At the moment, the authors will handle violations.)

 ## Build status